golanlevin/DrawingWithMachines/machines/hp_draftmaster/README.md

 ## Quickstart

+*This document assumes you are familiar with the use of the HP7475A plotter.
+Students are strongly discouraged from using the HP DraftMaster until they have had experience with the HP7475A.*

-* Connect USB-to-DB9 FTDI serial cable to the gray HP 24542G (DB9-to-DB25) cable.
+* As with the HP7475A: Connect USB-to-DB9 FTDI serial cable to the gray HP 24542G (DB9-to-DB25) cable.
 Plug the USB connector to your laptop; plug the 25-pin HP 24542G to the **upper** RS-232 serial port on the DraftMaster. *Note:* The upper RS-232 port is specifically for connecting to a computer; **don't use the lower ("terminal") port**, which is wired differently.

-In CoolTerm, under Connection > Options > Serial Port:
+In CoolTerm, under *Connection > Options > Serial Port*:

 * **Select** the correct port (you should see an option for the FTDI usbserial)
 * **Set** the connection to 9600 baud, 8 data bits, Parity: None, 1 stop bit.